The effects of turbulence on galactic nuclear gas rings: Summary and Conclusion

 The qualitative differences between the runs with and without turbulence are apparent in Figures \ref{fig:big_face_on} and \ref{fig:zoom_face_on}.
-As mentioned in Section \ref{sec:results}, our turbulence treatment creates smaller and thicker rings than the no-turbulence models.
-The creation of smaller and thicker rings was previously shown to depend on the speed of sound \citep[e.g.,][]{Kim2012ApJ...747...60K,Sormani2015aMNRAS.449.2421S,Sormani2018aMNRAS.481....2S}.
-In particular, the nuclear rings shrink in size with increasing sound speed.
-Our turbulence method effectively increases the speed of sound, thus creating a smaller and thicker ring.
-Also, we find that for a given bar pattern speed, our turbulence driving module does not significantly affect the mass of the resulting nuclear rings.
+Our turbulence treatment creates smaller and more dispersed rings than the low sound speed, no-turbulence tests.
+The creation of smaller rings was previously shown to depend on the speed of sound \citep[e.g.,][]{Kim2012ApJ...747...60K,Sormani2015aMNRAS.449.2421S,Sormani2018aMNRAS.481....2S}.
+In particular, the nuclear rings shrink in size with increasing sound speed and viscosity.
+Our turbulence method creates a turbulent viscosity, which has been shown to promote the transfer of angular momentum and enhance the rate of inward migration \citep{Wang2009ApJ...701L...7W,Hobbs2011MNRAS.413.2633H}, thus creating a smaller and more dispersed ring.